Some simple ideas of great mathematicians

 The square root bound for the Erdos distance problem

-Paul Erdos: The Erdos Integer Distance Principle
+Paul Erdos: The Erdos Integer Distance Principle (coming soon)

 Benjamin Logan: